tdewolff/minify/README.md

 }
 ```

 Minify HTML, CSS or JS directly from an `io.Reader` to an `io.Writer`.
-The passed mediatype is not required for these functions, but are filled out for clarity.
+The `params map[string]string` would contain the mediatype parameters, pass `nil` if non-existent.
 ``` go
 if err := css.Minify(m, w, r, params); err != nil {
 	panic(err)